TomSchoolar/Vacansee/README.md

 To make sure Jest tests are discovered, they should be put in the tests directory and the filenames should be suffixed with .spec.js.
 It is good practice to put tests in a directory named \_\_tests__ but that requires additional configuration for them to be discovered correctly and I cba with that.
 If anyone else wants to then please go right ahead.
 To run the tests, navigate to the client directory and run ```npm test```.
 There will be a report of test pass/fail results and also a coverage summary.
 To see this in the gitlab pipeline, go to the relevant pipeline, click on the run-js-unit-tests job and navigate to the bottom of the log.

+To explore coverage in more detail, go to the tests/coverage folder and open index.html.

 There is an example test file at client/tests/unit/example.spec.js.

+n.b. due to a bug with the default babel coverage detection provider, we are having to use the experimental v8 provider since the babel one ignores all new sfcs.

 ## Environment Variables